 If you move into a new property which does not already have a garbage and recycling bin on site, contact Council to order bins for the property and arrange delivery.

-Residents and businesses can recycle garden waste by ordering a green waste bin from Council.
+Residents and businesses can recycle garden waste by ordering a food and garden organics bin from Council.
 There is a one-off fee.

 Bins at multi-unit developments and apartment sites

 Shared bins are provided at many multi-unit and apartment sites across Moreland for use by all residents at the development.
 They are agreed to as part of the Waste Management Plan process between the developer and Council.

 Shared garbage and recycling bins generally have 240 litres of capacity and are 3 times larger than the standard 80 litre garbage bin.
 One shared garbage bin has the capacity to service 2 to 3 units.